giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 ### Questioning the Mindfulness Goal
 - Mindfulness
 	- Goal: live in the present, live fully (maybe kindness)
-	- This is not just a Dharma view
+	- This is not just a Dharma view, it's embedded in modernity (in movies etc..)
 		- Bungee jumping people also want to live to the fullest
 - Do we dare to ask why we have that goal?
 	- Is this what the Buddha taught?
 NOT AT ALL